Uncover the Capabilities of Cloud Technology

-The physical components of your infrastructure – hardware, software, storage and network workings – are housed remotely and accessed via the internet when you utilize IaaS.
-The provider handles tasks like system maintenance, software updates, backup and security.
+Your IaaS provider handles system maintenance, software updates, backup and security so you don’t have to maintain that equipment.
 IaaS is good for companies that need to scale up or down quickly, or that experience sudden changes in capacity.
-Subscriptions and pay-as-you-go arrangements eliminate capital expenses of deploying hardware.
-A part of PaaS is actually the infrastructure that goes with the platform, so there is some overlap with these two layers of the cloud.
+Subscriptions and pay-as-you-go arrangements eliminate capital expenses of investing in hardware.

 When is Cloud the right choice?